vaadin/flow-spring-examples/README.md

-Vaadin Spring tutorial
+Flow Spring examples
 ======================

-This project contains the source code for the tutorial for using Vaadin and Spring together with the help of Spring Boot.
+This project contains the source code for the examples for using Vaadin and Spring together with the help of Spring Boot.

 The tutorial can be found [here](https://github.com/vaadin/flow-and-components-documentation/tree/master/documentation/spring).

-The topics that are covered in this tutorial project:
+The topics that are covered in this example project:
 * Getting Started with Vaadin Spring for Flow and Spring Boot: the initial `@SpringBootApplication` class.
 * Injection and Scopes with Vaadin Spring
 * Navigation with Vaadin Spring